icon-account icon-glass

 What Does It Mean To Be A Queer Business?

-happy woman in front of a pride flag
+Happy woman wearing a sari in celebration in front of a pride flag!

 In honour of Pride 2021, our growing lil team reflected on the work and worth of being an openly queer business.
 We decided to use our reflections to write A QUEER BIZ MANIFESTO.
 Below you will find both our manifesto, and the reflections that lead to the creation of it.